SEASON START & END: Open early December to mid April

 BUSES: The bus system around the Leogang is free.

-SKI FACTS: Leogang is part of the vast skiing area ‘Saalbach Hinterglemm Leogang Fieberbrunn’ which covers 140 km blue , 112 km red and 18 km of black slopes and 60 cosy ski huts.
+SKI FACTS: Leogang is one village in the vast Skicircus area comprising Saalbach Hinterglemm Leogang Fieberbrunn; runs are 140 km blue , 112 km red and 18 km black slopes.
+There are 60 cosy ski huts.

 There are several mountain huts to eat, drink and be merry in.
 We had a fabulous time during the White Pearl Mountain Days celebrations at the Hendl Fischerei with DJ, live musicians, hearty mountain food, lots of Champagne and an altogether awesome vibe.
 The modern architecture is also pretty cool, with stunning views from almost everywhere you sit.
 For something a little more traditional there is the Alte Schmiede with its vast timber building, the interiors are that of classic Alpine antiquity and the verandas are vast.
 The restaurant serves a multitude of classic Austrian dishes, you will certainly not be disappointed.
 For some extremely fine dining on the mountain, ski over to Hinterglemm to check out Wieseralm with its very local produce, the cows graze the surrounding slopes in summer!